Cheukting/build-garkn-tutorial/README.md

 pip install tqdm==4.32.2
 ```

-Now we are ready to go, first, lets import the libraries in `csv-to-grakn.py`:
+Now we are ready to go, first, let's import the libraries in `csv-to-grakn.py`:

 ```python
 from grakn.client import GraknClient